dairiki/lektor-git-timestamp/README.md

 If there has only been one commit of the source file, `last_mod` will not have a default value.
 (It will evaluate to a jinja2 Undefined instance.)

-## Warning: On sorting by `gittimestamp` in `Lektor <= 3.2`
+## Warning: On sorting by `gittimestamp` in `Lektor < 3.3`

 A common use case for timestamps is for sorting records.
 E.g. in a blog one generally wants to display posts in reverse chronological order by post date.
-This generally won't work using `gittimestamp` timestamps under any currently released version of Lektor.
+This generally won't work using `gittimestamp` timestamps with version of Lektor before 3.3.

 The `gittimestamp` type is implemented using a _field descriptor_.
 (This is required in order to defer computation of the field value until after the record for the page is available.)
-In `lektor<=3.2`, field descriptors are supported for most usages, the _one glaring exception_ being when sorting records.
+In `lektor<3.3`, field descriptors are supported for most usages, the _one glaring exception_ being when sorting records.

-This was fixed in Lektor PR [#789](https://github.com/lektor/lektor/pull/789) which was merged to the master branch on February 6, 2021.
+This was fixed in Lektor PR [#789](https://github.com/lektor/lektor/pull/789) which was merged to the master branch on February 6, 2021, but didn't make it into a release until Lektor 3.3, released on December 13 2021.
-Unfortunately, the last released version of Lektor (as of August 12, 2021) is version 3.2, released August 20, 2020.
-For now, you'll have to install Lektor from git if you want to be able to sort records by `gittimestamp`.

 ## Author